Last updated August 3, 2018

 Other revisions: For December and January statistical month releases, each prior month of the

 most recent full year is revised so that the totals of the seasonally adjusted months equal the

 U.S./Canada data exchange and substitution

-import data to produce U.S. export data requires several alignments in order to compare the two
+Canada's import data to produce U.S. export data requires several alignments in order to

 1. Coverage - Canadian imports are based on country of origin.
 U.S. goods shipped from a third

-shipments totaled $201.7 million.
-U.S. export coverage also excludes U.S. postal shipments to
+shipments totaled $219.9 million.
+U.S. export coverage also excludes U.S. postal shipments

-January 2004 statistics, Canada excludes these shipments from its goods exports to the United
+with January 2004 statistics, Canada excludes these shipments from its goods exports to the

 2. Valuation - Canadian imports are valued at the point of origin in the United States.
 However,